MikyoungJun/bivariatehawkes/data/README.txt

 Original data are publically available websites or R packages.
 In this work, we mainly performed analysis using terrorism data from GTD (see I below) and the population data from WorldPop (see II below).

-Check out data_process.R in this directory for examples on how we processed the data.
+Check out data_process.R under R code directory for examples on how we processed the data.

 ### I. Terrorism data ###